Employee Development FAQ

 Clark College provides useful Compliance training for employees offered through Higher Ed Works.
 To ensure employees have the opportunity to refresh their understanding of important college, state and federal policies, the college follows a recurring training plan.

-Current employees will be notified each September about the trainings that need to be completed in the coming year and will have twelve months from that notification date to complete the trainings.
+Current employees will be notified each July and again in September about the trainings that need to be completed and they will have about twelve months from that notification date to complete the trainings, end of June due date.
 Higher Ed Works training is an annual requirement.

 New employees have 30 days to complete their initial new hire trainings.

 Higher Ed Works offers more than 100 courses on a variety of topics, including those related to human resources and workplace safety.
 Feel free to click the “available courses” link on the left sidebar of your main screen to enroll in additional trainings.

 I am a new employee.
 How long do I have to complete mandatory Higher Ed Works trainings?